BaySchoolCS2/ProjectRepo/README.md

 If you happen to find a bug report it AND THEN attempt to fix it, if you cannot indicate that in the bug report

 Is this what you meant?
-If you happen to find a bug report it attempt to fix it, if you cannot, indicate that you could not fix it in the bug report.
+If you happen to find a bug, report it and then attempt to fix it.
+If you cannot fix it, indicate that you could not in the bug report.

 The issue tracker is [here](https://github.com/BaySchoolCS2/ProjectRepo/issues/new)